 Market Booking KOL/KOC in Vietnam is developing at a breakneck speed in recent years.
-This is seen as the \”golden key\” that helps SMEs quickly reach target customers.
+This is considered the \”golden key\” that helps SMEs businesses quickly reach target customers.
 However, behind that glamorous appearance are countless traps.

 According to unofficial statistics, more than 40% small businesses that first independently implemented influencer marketing campaigns encountered serious problems.
 The most common issues are partners \”no-showing\” at the last minute or charging sky-high prices.

-At DPS.MEDIA, with experience serving over 5,400 customers since 2017, we have witnessed many \“hilarious yet tearful\” stories.
+At DPS.MEDIA, with experience serving over 5,400 customers since 2017, we have witnessed many “laugh-or-cry” stories.
 Many business owners lost tens of millions of dong in deposits without receiving any results.

 This article is not just empty theory.
-These are \”blood and bone\” lessons distilled from implementing thousands of campaigns.
+These are \”blood and tears\” lessons distilled from implementing thousands of campaigns.
 We will help you expose the tricks and build a tight workflow to protect your budget.

 Market Booking KOL/KOC today is very different from 5 years ago.
 The shift from KOL (Key Opinion Leader) to KOC (Key Opinion Consumer) is the dominant trend.
 This brings opportunities but also comes with new, sophisticated risks.

-The rise of KOC and the matrix of real and fake
+The Rise of KOC and the Matrix of Real and Fake

 KOC is favored for its authenticity and high engagement with followers.
 They are often direct consumers who experience the product and give objective reviews.
-The cost to collaborate with KOC is also usually more affordable than A-list KOLs.
+The cost to collaborate with KOC is also usually more affordable than with A-list KOLs.

-However, the \”explosion\” in the number of KOCs has created a maze of real and fake.
-Many individuals use tools to boost fake engagement (buff sub, buff like) to beautify their profiles.
-The goal is to fool inexperienced brands and get high-price booking contracts.
+However, the \”explosion\” in the number of KOCs has created a matrix of real and fake mixed together.
+Many individuals use virtual interaction boosting tools (buff sub, buff like) to beautify their profile.
+The purpose is to fool inexperienced brands and get high-priced booking contracts.

 These fake metrics are very hard to detect with the naked eye.
-SMEs often lack specialized tools for analysis.
+SMEs businesses often lack specialized tools for analysis.
 As a result, they pay real money for fake numbers and get zero campaign effectiveness.

 Scammers often exploit the greed for cheap deals or make huge sales promises.
 Once they receive the deposit, they start delaying, making excuses not to do the work, and finally cut off contact.